appbaseio/Docs/content/docs/search/reactivesearch-api/reference.md

 > Note: If both properties `searchOperators` and `queryString` are set to `true` then `queryString` will have the priority over `searchOperators`.

 **Example Playground**:
-<iframe src="https://play.reactivesearch.io/embed/HEJtHdiyKC4LwE0cC1ZA"  style="width:100%; height:100%; border:1px solid;  overflow:hidden;" title="rs-playground-Nbpi1vkkywun82Z8aqFP"></iframe>
+<iframe src="https://play.reactivesearch.io/embed/HEJtHdiyKC4LwE0cC1ZA"  style="width:100%; height:100%; border:1px solid;  overflow:hidden;min-height:400px;" title="rs-playground-Nbpi1vkkywun82Z8aqFP"></iframe>

 ### includeFields

 Data fields to be included in search results.
 Defaults to `[*]` which means all fields are included.